movementlabsxyz/MIP/MIP/mip-84/README.md

-# MIP-84: Lock-Mint Native Bridge: Basics of Relayer trust assumptions
+# MIP-84: Lock-Mint Native Bridge: basics of Relayer trust assumptions

 - **Description**: This MIP clarifies the trust assumptions for the Relayer, and what consequences should be drawn from these.
 - **Authors**: Andreas Penzkofer